 Children with anxiety disorders commonly experience one or several of the following types.

-- Separation anxiety: Anxiety about being away from a parent or caretaker is a normal developmental phase for toddlers, but it’s of greater concern if a school-age child has difficulty with separation, at home or in the larger world.
+- Separation anxiety: Anxiety about being away from a parent or caretaker is a normal developmental phase for toddlers, but it’s of greater concern if a school-age child has difficulty with separation.
 “We see children who can’t be left alone in a room for even a few minutes,” Silverman says.
 Such children may follow parents from one room to the next, insist they can’t sleep alone or even have difficulty attending school.
 Some express fear that they or the parent may be harmed or kidnapped if they aren’t together.

 - Social anxiety: Typically around the third grade or later, as social awareness increases, children may feel intense anxiety about how they appear to others.
-They may express worries about being embarrassed or humiliated, or about being evaluated in a harsh or negative way.
-This may be related to performance (at school or in extracurricular activities) or social situations, such as at parties.
+They may express worries about being embarrassed, or about being evaluated in a harsh or negative way.
+This may be related to performance (at school or in other activities) or social situations, such as at parties.

 - Generalized anxiety disorder: If a child’s anxiety spills into many different situations, with an emphasis on the worst possible outcome, he or she may have what’s called generalized anxiety.
 “This brings general, uncontrollable worries about lots and lots of things,” Silverman says.
 “Hearing parents argue might turn into excessive worry that they’ll break up.
 They may worry about the family finances, fearing that if there isn’t enough money, they’ll become homeless.
 They may have constant, uncontrollable worry about the occurrence of natural disasters, such as an earthquake.”
 She adds, “Some children have physical symptoms, like headaches and stomachaches, literally making themselves sick from worrying.”
 Perfectionism is also a common issue linked to generalized anxiety among young people.